27 Weight Loss 'Rules' That Are Actually Making You Gain Weight

 So you may actually have to bend these rules to lose weight.
 To show you how to cheat your way slim, we've compiled a handful of weight loss "rules" that are begging to be broken—and we provided more effective ways to lose the extra layer, instead.
-And once you see those pounds begin to fly off, keep the progress going with these 20 Secrets to Permanent Weight Loss!
+And once you see those pounds begin to fly off, keep the progress going with these 15 Underrated Weight Loss Tips That Actually Work.

 Sure, a hardcore HIIT workout or spin class may raise your heart rate and burn more calories more than yoga, but there's something to be said for a workout that's been scientifically proven to lower levels of the stress hormone, cortisol.
 Why is staying chill so important?
 The more cortisol that's surging through your system, the hungrier and heavier you'll become, according to a Psychoneuroendocrinology study.
 The bottom line: You need to be both active and stress-free to reach your body goals.
 So don't kick your high-intensity workouts to the curb, but be sure to make time for calming workout like yoga, at least once a week, too.

 If you think you have to give up cookies and ice cream to lose weight, you've got things all wrong!
 (Cue the cheers!)
 While axing sweets altogether is an old school mentality, vowing only to indulge in treats during a special situation is the new school of thought that lets you literally have and eat your cake, too.
 "Instead of eating cookies alone on the couch, take the time and effort to go to a coffee shop and enjoy one there with a cup of green tea," suggests registered dietitian nutritionist Dawn Jackson Blatner, RDN.
 "This lowers the odds you'll overeat and will help you think of sweets as a sometimes treat."